 Objective 1: Evaluation of risks and needs

-We summarized the initial evaluation in our one-year report.
-Still, it’s worth restating that the women in the cooperative—making up 26 percent of the total farmers—produced a whopping 40 percent (310 metric tons) of the harvest.
+In our initial evaluation, we discovered that the women in the cooperative—making up 26 percent of the total farmers—produced a whopping 40 percent (310 metric tons) of the harvest.
 The first year of the project also increased awareness within Cooperativo Agrícola Integral Acatenango, its members, and its managers of the need to consider gender equity in their operations.

 During the evaluation, the women made it clear that they were interested in trainings on sustainable farming, agrochemical usage, finances, and entrepreneurship.
 We carried out trainings through a variety of methods, including educational visits, an exchange of experiences with other coffee-growing cooperatives, workshops, and practical exercises on the land.
 The range of opportunities allowed for learning by doing, making the trainings more accessible for women with different educational levels.